wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/role-of-champion/includes/how-to-communicate-effectively-with-your-team.md

   - Provide all the resources they may need (pdfs, links, decks, etc.).
   - Be clear about asks and action items for them.

 **Obligers** are motivated by expectations and rules.
 Obligers wake up and think, "What must I do today?"
-They are very motivated by accountability.
+They're very motivated by accountability.
 They really don't like being reprimanded or letting others down.
 Succeeding with Obligers means setting clear expectations and having built-in accountability.

 - **Strategies**:
   - Set guardrails to ensure they stretch themselves (be prepared to need to push them a bit).
   - Schedule regular check-ins to make sure they are on board.

 **Rebels** want freedom to do things their own way.
 They resist most all rules.
 Rebels wake up and think, "What do I want to do today?"
 They're very motivated by a sense of freedom and self-determination.
-You may have a tough time getting buy-in with rebels, but as they are often innovators and leaders, once they adopt it, they will often lead others to do the same.
+You may have a tough time getting buy-in with rebels, but as they're often innovators and leaders, once they adopt it, they'll often lead others to do the same.
 Perseverance is key.
 Rebels flourish with independence.
 Honoring this is a great way to keep them on board.

 - **Strategies**:
   - Honor their need for independence by asking for their input.